By Jodi Mailander Farrell

 On Captain Memo’s Original Pirate Cruise, 25 Causeway Blvd., in Clearwater Beach, kids take to the seas on a 70-foot, three-tiered ship for two hours to search for treasure and dolphins, play water gun games, and have fun with stories, dancing and face painting.

-In nearby Madiera Beach, the Royal Conquest Pirate Ship, 140 Boardwalk Place West, offers a similar swashbuckling adventure.
+In nearby Madeira Beach, the Royal Conquest Pirate Ship, 140 Boardwalk Place West, offers a similar swashbuckling adventure.

 The Dolphin Queen, which runs out of the St. Petersburg Municipal Marina at 400 Second Ave., offers 90-minute, dolphin-spotting cruises.

-With Coast Bike Sharing, visitors pay $8 an hour to peddle around Tampa and St. Pete on two wheels.
+With Coast Bike Sharing, visitors pay an hourly rate to pedal around Tampa and St. Pete on two wheels.

-For something different, try Tampa Bay Water Bike Company, 333 S. Franklin St., to experience downtown Tampa on the water.
+For something different, try Riverwalk Boating to experience downtown Tampa on the water.
 Children ages 8 and up can pedal their own water bikes; ages 4 and up can ride as passengers on tandem bikes.

 In Clearwater, the yellow-and-red Jolley Trolley is an old-fashioned tram that travels throughout Clearwater Beach for a few dollars.
 (Children 5 and under ride free.)